Top Dining Stock Perks in March Hidden Gems in the 50000 Yen Range Marugame Seimen Gyoza no Ohsho Mister Donut | FRIDAY DIGITAL

 The company has moved to a prepaid “Shareholder Benefit Card,” which can be used in units of 10 yen without wasting money.

-For those who like to eat with their stomachs full, there is Ohsho Food Service (9936), which operates the Chinese restaurant “Gyoza no Ohsho.
-For an investment of about 310,000 yen (100 shares), you will receive a coupon worth 4,000 yen per year.
+For those who want a hearty meal, Osho Food Service (9936), which operates the Chinese restaurant chain “Gyoza no Ohsho,” offers 4,000 yen in annual benefit vouchers for an investment of about 310,000 yen (100 shares).

 The “Shareholder Discount Card,” which allows a 5% discount on food and beverages anytime when presented at checkout, is also popular.

-Shareholders who hold 100 or more shares of Ohsho Food Service stock at the end of March or September will receive a “shareholder benefit card (500 yen)” that can be used for payment at “Gyoza no Ohsho” or “GYOZA OHSHO” in proportion to the number of shares held.
-The coupons can also be exchanged for an assortment of the company’s products (ramen noodle packs, Gyoza Ohsho hot sauce, Ohsho Magic Powder, and gyoza sauce).
+Shareholders who hold 100 or more shares of Osho Food Service as of the end of March or September receive 500-yen “shareholder benefit vouchers” that can be used for payments at “Gyoza no Ohsho” or “GYOZA OHSHO,” with the number of vouchers depending on the shares held.
+The vouchers can also be exchanged for company product sets, such as ramen packs, Gyoza no Ohsho chili oil, Osho magic powder, or gyoza sauce.

-Shareholders holding 100 or more shares at the end of March are also issued a “Shareholder Special Benefit Card” that is valid for approximately one year.
-Upon presentation of the benefit card at the time of billing, shareholders will receive a 5% discount on food and beverage charges at “Gyoza no Ohsho” or “GYOZA OHSHO”.
-The card can be used as many times as you like within the expiration date of the card.
+Shareholders holding 100 or more shares as of the end of March also receive a “shareholder benefit card” valid for about one year.
+By presenting the card at checkout, food and drink purchases at “Gyoza no Ohsho” or “GYOZA OHSHO” receive a 5% discount.
+The card can be used an unlimited number of times while it is valid.

 A luxurious gift worth 5,000 yen!